Chief Constable David Whatton

 Deputy Chief Constable and is responsible for Force performance

 management, governance, standards and communication.
 She is proud

 to be working again with the Force she first joined in the area

 where she lives.

-She has an MA from Oxford University, having studied Philosophy,
+Helen has an MA from Oxford University, having studied

-the Strategic Command Course and a Diploma in Applied Criminology
+she completed the Strategic Command Course and a Diploma in Applied